Dr Alina Rzepnikowska Phillips

 View Orchid Profile

-Alina is an experienced lecturer who has previously taught at the University of Central Lancashire, University College London and University of Manchester at both undergraduate and postgraduate level.
-She has taught on a range of modules and courses within the social sciences and beyond at both undergraduate and postgraduate levels.
-These included Racism and Ethnicity in the UK, Multicultural Britain, Migration and Health, Contemporary Social Thought, Sociology of Personal Life, Research Design, Creative Methods and Sociology PhD Workshops.
+Dr Alina Rzepnikowska Phillips is an experienced lecturer and a Fellow of the Higher Education Academy (FHEA), with a strong track record of teaching across undergraduate and postgraduate levels.
+She has previously taught at the University of Central Lancashire, University College London, and the University of Manchester, delivering a broad range of social science modules including: Racism and Ethnicity in the UK, Multicultural Britain, Migration and Health, Contemporary Social Thought, Sociology of Personal Life, Research Design, Creative Methods, and Sociology PhD Workshops.

 Academic Journal Articles

-Rzepnikowska, A. (2016) ‘Imagining and Encountering the Other in Manchester and Barcelona: The Narratives of Polish Migrant Women’, Journal of the Institute of Ethnology and Anthropology (Special Issue: Postsocialist Mobilities), 15: 55-108.
+Rzepnikowska, A. (2016) ‘Imagining and encountering the Other in Manchester and Barcelona: The narratives of Polish migrant women’, Journal of the Institute of Ethnology and Anthropology (Special Issue: Postsocialist Mobilities), 15, pp. 55–108.

 Book Chapters

-Rzepnikowska, A. (2019) ‘Shifting Racialised Positioning Migrant Women in Manchester and Barcelona’, in P. Essed.
-K. Farkuharson, K. Pillay and E. White (eds.)
-Relating World of Racism: Dehumanisation, Belonging and the Normativity of European Whiteness.
-London: Palgrave, 191-219.
+Rzepnikowska, A. (2019) ‘Shifting racialised positioning: Migrant women in Manchester and Barcelona’, in Essed, P., Farkuharson, K., Pillay, K. and White, E. (eds.)
+Relating Worlds of Racism: Dehumanisation, Belonging and the Normativity of European Whiteness.
+London: Palgrave, pp. 191–219.

 Conference and Workshop Activities